 Engaged youth are encouraged to become ‘Space Cadets’, so they can get involved in and benefit from our project activities.
 Visit our website to find out more about us or find us at facebook.com/kidsinspacemanchester.
 You can also follow us on twitter @kidsinspacemcr

-Come and meet with other women like yourself, from all walks of life, in our weekly informal get-togethers!
+Come and meet Sol and other women like yourself, from all walks of life, in our weekly informal get-togethers!

 Find us on Facebook at www.facebook.com/multiculturalcoppice